Tshamz/tylershambora.com/README.md

-...this project needs a little love
+...this project needs a little (read: lots of) love.
+I'm an idiot and lost all the build/support files, so I'll probably just rebuild my portfolio before trying to resurect this project.

 # tylershambora.com #